Adults

 When you think of speech therapy, you probably think of speech!
 While speech-language pathologists treat communication disorders, you may be surprised to know they treat dysphagia, or swallowing disorders, as well.

-Maybe you know someone with dysphagia or have had swallowing difficulty yourself.
+Maybe you know someone with dysphagia or have had difficulty with swallowing yourself.
 In this article, we explore why swallowing problems can happen and how a speech therapist can help.

 What is dysphagia?